RobbanT/metal-jewel-typescript-backend/README.md

-# metal-jewel-typescript
+# Metal Jewel TypeScript
-A game written with TypeScript.
+A game written in TypeScript.